oracle/okafka/connectors/README.md

 ```

 In the third command prompt start the connector in either standalone (connect-standalone.bat) or distributed (connect-distributed.bat) mode by running the following command.
 The command below is connecting in standalone mode.
 If connecting is distributed mode replace the bat file with the connect-distributed.bat file.
+If you want to run the source
+connector replace the properties file below with the properties file for the source connector.

 ```bash
 .\bin\windows\connect-standalone.bat .\config\connect-standalone.properties .\config\connect-txeventq-sink.properties